heta-io/tap/documentation/overview/quick_start.md

 At least 4GB of RAM.
 @@@

+**If you do not have windows 10 Pro, Enterprise or Education, Please use [Docker Toolbox](#docker-toolbox).**

 This is the easiest way to get started with docker and TAP.
 Windows 10 has an app called Docker For Windows which will handle everything automatically for you.
 See [How To install Docker For Windows](https://docs.docker.com/docker-for-windows/install/)

 1. Ensure you have docker for windows installed and it is running.
-2. First, quickly create a virtual switch for your virtual machines (VMs) to share, so they can connect to each other.
+2. First, quickly create a virtual switch for your virtual machine (VM) to use, so they can use your network adapter.

     * Launch Hyper-V Manager
     * Click Virtual Switch Manager in the right-hand menu